skmonir/mango/README.md

 	"variants":
 	[
 		{
+			"name": "RunOnCmdPrompt",
+			"shell_cmd": "g++ -O2 -static -std=gnu++17 \"${file}\" -o \"${file_base_name}\" && start cmd /k \"${file_base_name} & pause & exit\""
+		},
+		{
-			"name": "Interactive",
+			"name": "RunOnMangoTester",
 			"shell_cmd": "start cmd /k mango test \"${file_base_name}\" & pause & exit\""
 		}
 	]
 }
   ```
 3. Press Ctrl+S to save the file.
-Give it a name like `cpp_mango_tester.sublime-build` and save.
+Give it a name like `cpp_custom_build.sublime-build` and save.
-4. Go to Tools > Build System.
-You will find your build name(i.e `cpp_mango_tester`) in the list.
+4. Go to `Tools > Build System`.
+We will find our custom build name(i.e `cpp_custom_build`) in the list.
 Select the build name.
-5. Now create a problem or contest by 'mango create' command and write your code.
+5. Now create a problem or contest by 'mango create' command and write the code.
-6. This step needs to be done only once.
-Goto Tools > Build With (Shortcut Ctrl+Shift+B), a pop-up will appear on top-center of the screen.
-Select `cpp_mango_tester - Interactive` from the pop-up.
+6. To test our code from mango, we have to select our build variant only for once.
+Go to `Tools > Build With` (Shortcut Ctrl+Shift+B), a pop-up will appear on top-center of the screen.
+Select `cpp_custom_build - RunOnMangoTester` from the pop-up.
+Now for every test, just go to `Tools > Build` and a console will open with the test result.
-7. To test your code from Sublime Text, go to Tools > Build.
+7. To run our program from Command Prompt, we need to change our build variant like the previous step.
+But in this case we will select `cpp_custom_build - RunOnCmdPrompt` from the pop-up.
+Now go to `Tools > Build` to run the program and it will open a console where we can give input for the program.